-- melting/foundry: Handling liquid aluminium, hot surfaces, risk of injury and physical strain from handling wheels, forklift operation, heat, noise - machining: Risk of injury from machines, handling coolants, risk of injury and physical strain from handling wheels, forklift operation, noise - paint shop: Handling hazardous substances (chemicals, paints), risk of fire and explosion from paints, risk of injury and physical strain from handling wheels, forklift operation
+- melting/foundry: Handling liquid aluminium, hot surfaces, risk of injury and physical strain from handling wheels, forklift operation, heat, noise - machining: Risk of injury from machines, handling coolants, risk of injury and physical strain from handling wheels, forklift operation, noise - paint shop: Handling hazardous substances (chemicals, paints), risk of fire and explosion from paints, risk of injury and physical strain from handling wheels, forklift operation tial hazards in the departments and carry out safety inspections.
+We also organise regular occupational safety committees.
+For further prevention, we carry out the legally required safety briefings every year.
+We use a digital training and instruction system at the Sauerland sites for this purpose.
+Among other things, the system also includes an electronic first-aid book in which every employee must document an injury or accident at work.

 Our goal is to constantly improve the safety of our employees.
-For this purpose, management systems for occupational safety and health protection have been introduced at all BORBET sites in recent years (DIN EN ISO 45001).
-At the same time, we integrated the management system for occupational health and safety into the existing management system for environment and energy.
-As part of a group certification, the Integrated Management System 2020 was successfully certified by TÜV Rheinland.
+For this purpose, management systems for occupational safety and health protection have been introduced at all BORBET sites (DIN EN ISO 45001).